Critical rationalism: Psychoanalysis

-Sigmund Freud developed the theories of "Psychoanalysis."
+Sigmund Freud developed the theories of "Psychoanalysis".
 Popper considered these theories to be unscientific because they were not falsifiable.

 Popper saw a contrast between the theories of Sigmund Freud and Alfred Adler, which he considered unscientific, and Albert Einstein's theory of relativity which sparked the revolution in physics in the early 20th century.
 Popper believed that Einstein's theory, as a theory properly grounded in scientific thought and method, was highly "risky", in the sense that it was possible to deduce consequences from it that differed considerably from those of the then-dominant Newtonian physics.
 One such prediction, that gravity could deflect light, was verified by Eddington's experiments in 1919.
-When he tackled the problem of demarcation in the philosophy of science, he realized that "what made a theory, or a statement, scientific was its power to rule out, or exclude, the occurrence of some possible events—to prohibit, or forbid, the occurrence of these events."
+When he tackled the problem of demarcation in the philosophy of science, he realized that "what made a theory, or a statement, scientific was its power to rule out, or exclude, the occurrence of some possible events—to prohibit, or forbid, the occurrence of these events".
 He thought that, in contrast, nothing could, even in principle, falsify psychoanalytic theories.
-This led him to posit that "only attempted refutations which did not succeed qua refutations should count as 'verifications'."
+This led him to posit that "only attempted refutations which did not succeed qua refutations should count as 'verifications.

 A little later, Popper realized that theories can be "immunized" against falsification using auxiliary hypotheses.
 In Logik der Forschung, he introduced the notion of "(degrees of) content".
 He proposed that only modifications that increase the empirical content of a theory should be considered.

 In a series of articles beginning in 1979, Adolf Grünbaum argued, with examples, that Freudian psychoanalytic theories are in fact falsifiable.
 He criticized Popper's analysis of Freud's psychoanalytic theories and, on this basis, questioned the applicability of the demarcation criterion in general.

 Falsifiability, probability statement and metaphysics

 Popper identified scientific statements with falsifiable statements and distinguished them from metaphysical statements.
-But, he considered metaphysical statements useful in science.
+However, he considered metaphysical statements useful in science.
 In particular, probabilistic statements are non falsifiable and thus metaphysical in Popper's terminology.
 There are many other kinds of metaphysical statements that are useful in Popper's view.
-For examples, "all men are mortal" is metaphysical, because it is not falsifiable, but such statements suggest other hypotheses that are more precise and more useful, for example "all men die before reaching the age of 150."
+For examples, "all men are mortal" is metaphysical, because it is not falsifiable, but such statements suggest other hypotheses that are more precise and more useful, for example "all men die before reaching the age of 150".
 Similarly, probabilistic hypotheses suggest other hypotheses that are falsifiable such as the acceptance criteria for the null hypothesis in a statistical test.
-As another example: a statistical hypothesis like a Chi-Square test is not a universal statement; it concerns a specific study, but is falsifiable and thus useful in critical discussions.
-A probability statement like "the probability of both heads and tails are 1/2" is not falsifiable; Popper called this problem of strengthening probability statements to make them falsifiable (i.e. incompatible with some sequences) and thus not metaphysical "the problem of decidability of probability statements."
+As another example: a statistical hypothesis like a chi-square test is not a universal statement; it concerns a specific study, but is falsifiable and thus useful in critical discussions.
+A probability statement like "the probability of both heads and tails are 1/2" is not falsifiable; Popper called this problem of strengthening probability statements to make them falsifiable (i.e. incompatible with some sequences) and thus not metaphysical "the problem of decidability of probability statements".